sjsrey/ors/ors_address.md

 A second pressure reflects movements by governments to begin requiring that research supported by federal funding make the findings and data publicly available.
-This is reflected in the NSF requiring a data management component in all research proposals with accessibility as central concern.
+This is reflected in the US National Science Foundation requiring a data management component in all research proposals with accessibility as a central concern.

 The third pressure flowing from academia is reflected in the University of California's (UC) recent adoption of its Open Access Policy [@University-of-California:2013ud] in which faculty grant a license to UC prior to any contractual agreement with publishers.
-This permits the UC to archive the research in its eScholarship system thus providing access to the public at no charge.
+This permits the UC to archive the research in its eScholarship system, thus providing access to the public at no charge.

 The open access model has enormous potential for fueling wider dissemination of and access to scientific research, and it is often held in high regard by the scholarly community for this very reason.
-However, in large part the open access movement can be viewed as a reaction by commercial publishers to respond to the three pressures mentioned above.
+However, in large part the open access movement can be viewed as a reaction by commercial publishers  to the three pressures mentioned above.
-Moreover, the model has not been without its problems, some of which are threatening the basic integrity of scientific publishing.
+Moreover, the model is not without its problems, some of which are threatening the basic integrity of scientific publishing.

 There have been a number of high profile cases where the poor quality control of open access journals have been exposed.